Top 5 Things to Consider When Buying A Bird Feeder

 This is where convenience is on your side.
 Consider the harsh winter months and constantly going outside to refill your bird feeder… it doesn’t sound ideal to us.
-Birds typically eat a half their weight in seeds per day.
+Birds typically eat half their weight in seeds per day.
 Upgrade to a feeder that holds 2 lb of seed or more.
-With that much inventory, you can watch the continuous cycle of wild birds visiting to feed from the warmth of your home!
+With that much inventory, you can watch the continuous cycle of wild birds visiting to feed, from the warmth of your home!

 3. Use common sense

 Choose feeders with no sharp edges or points; the design should allow birds to perch away from the food to keep it from becoming soiled.
 Set up more than one feeder and allow ample space between them to avoid crowding.

 Don’t let nature “run its course” when it comes to bird feeding.
 If you do, the squirrels will not only cut out your bird watching and feeding time, but they will likely destroy your feeders too.
 Opt for a squirrel-resistant feeder from the start, and be sure to avoid tray feeders that pose an open invitation for squirrels and chipmunks.
 Other ways to keep sneaky squirrels off of your bird feeders is by pole-mounting the feeder, adding a baffle, and choosing the right location.